Zhakyp01/midtermBackend/README.md

 ### School Management System
 This is a simple school management system developed for educational purpose.
-Application written in Java using Spring Framework.
+Application written in Java using Spring Framework, PostgreSQL.

 # Dependencies